ethereum/EIPs/EIPS/eip-draft_tx_exp.md

 a tx if `current_block_num + gossip_ttl <= expired_by`.
 Backward compatibility:
 for nodes that doesn't have `current_block_num` or `gossip_ttl` available, they should be presume to be `0`.

+4. It is suggested by not required that any propagating client SHOULD properly deduct the `gossip_ttl` based on the network environment it sees fit.

 ## Copyright
 Copyright and related rights waived via [CC0](../LICENSE.md).